 Treatment often requires contributions from two or more parts of an inseparable therapeutic triad:

 Highly innovative specialist companies dominate pharmacological development.
 Innovative companies on the drug delivery side are equally important.
-Industry development occurs through a large number of highly- focused, research driven specialist companies, often very small and funded through innovation-support funding programs.
+Industry development occurs through a large number of highly- focused, research-driven specialist companies, often very small and funded through innovation-support funding programs.
 Such companies can need to be able to easily find a large marketing partner as big pharma is often funding this development externally in lieu of doing it themselves in-house.

 For example, glaucoma, the “sneak thief of sight”, affects many elderly, African Americans, and those with a family history.
 Considered the second leading cause of blindness (after cataracts), glaucoma is principally caused by elevated intraocular pressure within the eye.
-Micro surgical devices and intraocular implants are used if eye drops are not an effective treatment.
+Microsurgical devices and intraocular implants are used if eye drops are not an effective treatment.
 Micro components and surgical treatments include:

 Figure 1 shows a glaucoma drain, commonly known as a shunt.
 This shunt is injection molded, spherically shaped with a wedge-shaped radial side action in the tool that creates the drain geometry.
 At the end of the side action travel is a 250 μm orifice whereby no molding flash can be tolerated.
-Shunts are mostly tubular, however this one is shaped and designed for placement in the sclera (side of the eye).
-It is designed to act like a venturi system which uses the pressure of the eye to push the discharge from glaucoma to behind the eye where it can drain.
+Shunts are mostly tubular, however, this one is shaped and designed for placement in the sclera (side of the eye).
+It is designed to act like a venturi system that uses the pressure of the eye to push the discharge from glaucoma to behind the eye where it can drain.
 In addition to the 250 μm entry orifice, there are 4 suture holes of 250 μm diameter (2x a human hair) moulded into the top of the implant.
 These suture holes also must be free and clear of particulate or flash to prevent sutures from cutting during implantation or after surgery.

 Age-related macular degeneration (AMD) is the leading cause of permanent impairment of reading ability and loss of fine detail for those over age 65 years.
 The macula is the central portion of the retina used for seeing fine detail and can be destroyed in one of two ways beginning at age 60.